kartonfarkas/api_docs/source/use_cases/transactional_emails.rst

 To identify the contact, we are using the key_id of the **externalID** field mentioned in the preparation.

-For further information about creating or updating a contact in Suite, see :doc:`../suite/contacts/contact_create` and :doc:`../suite/contacts/contact_update`.
+For further information about creating or updating a contact in the Suite, see :doc:`../suite/contacts/contact_create` and :doc:`../suite/contacts/contact_update`.

 2. Trigger the Event